enrightc/Gothams-Dark-Decisions/README.md

   - Bat family or Villain: Based on your choices, discover which member of the Bat family you most closely resemble, or which infamous Batman villain shares your traits.
   - Engaging Experience: Immerse yourself in the dark and atmospheric world of Gotham City, brought to life through intriguing questions and stunning visuals.

+## Project Rationale
+Unlike traditional personality quizzes, which often feel static and detached, Gotham's Dark Decisions offers an interactive journey for players.
+By answering thought-provoking questions, players actively participate in shaping their own narrative within the Batman universe.
+Through engaging with the quiz, players uncover which Batman character's personality traits resonate most with their own.
+Whether they lean towards the righteousness of a hero or the complexity of a villain, each player's result reflects their unique characteristics.
+To enhance the experience, the quiz incorporates elements reminiscent of reading a Batman graphic novel.
+With chapters guiding players through the narrative, transition effects mimic turning pages, and changing backgrounds immerse players in the world of Gotham City.
+The goal of Gotham's Dark Decisions is to captivate players and draw them deeper into the world of Batman.
+By combining interactive elements, storytelling techniques, and engaging visuals, the quiz aims to provide an unforgettable experience that resonates with fans of the Dark Knight.

 ## Overall Website Aim
 Gotham's Dark Decisions aims to truly immerse users in the captivating world of Batman, providing an interactive platform for exploring their own heroic or villainous nature.
 Through engaging and thought-provoking questions, users will embark on a journey of self-discovery within the rich and atmospheric backdrop of Gotham City.
 The primary goal is to entertain and engage Batman enthusiasts, offering them a unique and immersive experience that celebrates the iconic characters and themes of the Batman universe.
 Additionally, it aims to provide users with valuable insights into their own personalities and the complex dynamics of heroism and villainy, all while fostering a sense of excitement and intrigue.
 Whether users are long time fans or newcomers to the world of Batman, Gotham's Dark Decisions invites them to explore, discover, and embrace their inner hero or villain.